TenthPres/TouchPoint-WP/README.md

 - Suggest Small Groups physically nearby based on geolocation.
 - Allow website guests to easily contact leaders or join a group.

+### Course List
+- Publish a list of Classes (Sunday School, etc), with dynamic filtering similar to Small Groups.
+- Allow website guests to easily contact teachers or join a class.

 ### Events
 Improve display of events in the TouchPoint Custom Mobile App by providing content from [The Events Calendar Plugin by ModernTribe](https://theeventscalendar.com/).
 This is compatible with both the free and "Pro" versions.